|Poor man's steak, made with bottom round steak and slow simmered in a cream soup mushroom gravy with caramelized onion.|

-Round steak was far less expensive than a prime cut of beef so this dish quickly became a favorite.
-I don't know why I don't make it more often these days, because its easy, filling and tasty, and the meat and potatoes eating Cajun loves it.
-It definitely isn't so cheap anymore either!
+Anyway... round steak was far less expensive than a prime cut of beef back then so this dish quickly became a favorite.
+I don't know why I don't make it more often these days, because its easy, filling and tasty, and the meat and potatoes eatin' Cajun loves it.
+It definitely isn't so cheap anymore though!

 Not much to the prep work with this really, and it works just as well in the crockpot as it does on top of the stove, so it's perfect for this time of year when time is short and the holidays are approaching.

-Brown the meat in some oil and deglaze the pan with a little bit of water.
+Remove the meat and deglaze the pan with a little bit of water.

-You're deglazing because we want to scrape up all of those brown yum-yums in the bottom of the pan from browning the meat.
+You're deglazing because we want to scrape up the fond - all of those brown yum-yums that happen in the bottom of the pan from browning the meat.
+That's flavor y'all!
 Mix the soup, water, crushed dried thyme, and a bit of Kitchen Bouquet together, pour half of that into the pan and stir to combine.